SemPruijs/pruijs.net/site.md

 ## Randaam

 My dream was making an app for the app store.
 So I installed Xcode.
 I followed the first few chapters and I thought I knew enough and started making Randaam.
 Randaam is a dutch random person generator.
 It was build with Swift and UIkit.
 The most important skill was how to google.
 I knew what I was writing and how to write it but progress was going slow.
 I think that is because I had too little knowledge about UIkit and programming in general.
-My dad put the app on the app store with his appstore connect account.
+My dad put the app on the app store with his app store connect account.
 It was really fun to make it and I learned ALLOT from it.
 I am happy that my brother forced me to use git and now the project is on github. :) Later I remade Randaam with swiftUI.

 [View on github](https://github.com/sempruijs/randaam)